MinghuiChen43/awesome-deep-phenomena/README.md

   - Ron Amit, Baruch Epstein, Shay Moran, Ron Meir. *NeurIPS 2022*
   - Key Word: PAC-Bayes Bound.
   - <details><summary>Digest</summary> We present a PAC-Bayes-style generalization bound which enables the replacement of the KL-divergence with a variety of Integral Probability Metrics (IPM).
 We provide instances of this bound with the IPM being the total variation metric and the Wasserstein distance.
 A notable feature of the obtained bounds is that they naturally interpolate between classical uniform convergence bounds in the worst case (when the prior and posterior are far away from each other), and improved bounds in favorable cases (when the posterior and prior are close).
 This illustrates the possibility of reinforcing classical generalization bounds with algorithm- and data-dependent components, thus making them more suitable to analyze algorithms that use a large hypothesis space.

-- Beyond neural scaling laws: beating power law scaling via data pruning. [[paper]](https://arxiv.org/abs/2206.14486)
-  - Ben Sorscher, Robert Geirhos, Shashank Shekhar, Surya Ganguli, Ari S. Morcos.
-  - Key Word: Dataset Pruning; Ensemble Active Learning.
-  - <details><summary>Digest</summary> Widely observed neural scaling laws, in which error falls off as a power of the training set size, model size, or both, have driven substantial performance improvements in deep learning.
-However, these improvements through scaling alone require considerable costs in compute and energy.
-Here we focus on the scaling of error with dataset size and show how both in theory and practice we can break beyond power law scaling and reduce it to exponential scaling instead if we have access to a high-quality data pruning metric that ranks the order in which training examples should be discarded to achieve any pruned dataset size.
-We then test this new exponential scaling prediction with pruned dataset size empirically, and indeed observe better than power law scaling performance on ResNets trained on CIFAR-10, SVHN, and ImageNet.

 - Robustness Implies Generalization via Data-Dependent Generalization Bounds. [[paper]](https://arxiv.org/abs/2206.13497)
   - Kenji Kawaguchi, Zhun Deng, Kyle Luh, Jiaoyang Huang. *ICML 2022*